Suzy Brain England C Dir, OBE

 An HR and change management consultant with over 20 years’ experience of change management, organisation development, restructuring, talent management and learning and development at senior management and director level at Rolls-Royce, and non-executive directorships in the health service and skills sector.
-Serves on the Derwent Living Board and Operational Performance Committee.
+Serves on the Derwent Living Board.

 Richard Hopkin MA (Cantab), FCA

 A senior academic and Emeritus Professor, with 20 years in the university sector, with experience in the oversight of estates.
 Knowledge of the customer experience (students), strategy development, stakeholder relationships, which can be directly applied to the voluntary housing sector.
 Board member and ex-chair of the board of Derby Citizens Advice and Law Centre (2011).
-Serves on the Derwent Living Board and Operational Performance Committee.
+Serves on the Derwent Living Board.

 Role of the board

 Derwent Living is governed by a Board comprising members with relevant knowledge and skills, all of whom have an interest in housing and in particular the provision of housing for those in need.

 Derwent Living conducts its business through its Board which is legally responsible for the affairs of the company.